 You might have had an experience like this at the theatre at some point: A trailer plays that seems, at first, like a prestigious (if action-packed) period film.
 It's got a starry cast running around in a cool, proto-James Bond world of espionage, war, and intrigue.
 Then the title card is revealed, and the audience lets out a collective gasp.

-This trailer is for THE KING'S MAN.
-Why the gasp?
-Because this film snuck up on many audiences, even big fans of KINGSMAN: THE SECRET SERVICE and KINGSMAN: THE GOLDEN CIRCLE, for which this new movie acts as a prequel.
+We're thinking specifically of THE KING'S MAN.
+The movie is a prequel to KINGSMAN: THE SECRET SERVICE and KINGSMAN: THE GOLDEN CIRCLE.
 Want to know what's going on with this new chapter in the hard-hitting and frequently funny story?
 Here's everything you need to know about THE KING'S MAN.

 As we mentioned, THE KING’S MAN is, in fact, a prequel to Matthew Vaughn’s 2015 film KINGSMAN: THE SECRET SERVICE and 2017’s THE KINGSMAN: THE GOLDEN CIRCLE.
 Both of those films were co-written by the very talented Jane Goldman; both were loosely based on Mark Millar and Dave Gibbons’ comic book series THE SECRET SERVICE.